 That's why we put together tips and tricks to help dogs (and you) survive the 4th of July and fireworks season.
 Here's what to do if your dog is scared of fireworks:

-One of the best ways to help your dog with their firework phobia is actually through training.
-“Be prepared to spend time desensitizing your pup through the weeks leading up to the festivities,” says Summit Earhart, head trainer for Furry Friends Shelter to Service Dog Program.
+One of the best ways to help your dog with their firework phobia is through training.
+If you start preparing throughout the weeks leading up to the festivities, it can make a world of difference.

 Ultimately, a knowledgeable trainer is a great asset to have if your dog is having trouble.

-Doing things like going to the park and playing ball, taking a hike, or even wrestling in the living room, will make a difference in your dog’s overall stress levels, says Earhart.
+Doing things like going to the park and playing ball, taking a hike, or even wrestling in the living room will make a difference in your dog’s overall stress levels.
 Exercise is so important for our canine companions, so running those reserve tanks empty is a great idea!

-You can introduce new interactive dog toys that can keep them interested and busy doing other things—double points if the toys dispense treats.
+You can introduce new interactive dog toys that can keep them interested and busy doing other things—double points if the toy dispenses treats.

-It’s important to keep a scared pet indoors, in a room with no windows and sharp objects.
-“When outdoors, they may escape and get lost, or injure themselves, chewing or choking on their leashes,” says Dr. Sievert.
+It’s important to keep a scared pet indoors, in a room with no windows or sharp objects.

 Purchase a Thundershirt to help give your dog that snuggly feeling throughout the night.
-“It is a compression shirt for dogs that acts in the same manner as swaddling a baby,” says Earhart.
-Think of it along the same concept as the weighted blankets popular with humans right now.
+These act in the same manner as swaddles do for babies or weighted blankets do for adults.